Modern messaging: Running your own XMPP server

 ejabberd can provision TLS certificates on its own.
 No need to install certbot.
 To not expose ejabberd directly to

-is put in front of the XMPP server.
+the internet, nginx is put in front of the XMPP server.
 Instead of using nginx, every other web server (caddy, …)

 or proxy can be used as well.